Talk to us

 menu

 Building a Facebook Messenger clone can be a great way to learn about real-time chat applications.
 We’ll cover everything from setting up your development environment to implementing chat features like sending and receiving messages, typing indicators, and others.
-By the end of this tutorial, you’ll have a working knowledge of how to build a real-time chat application with ZEGOCLOUD chat API.
+By the end of this tutorial, you’ll have a working knowledge of how to build a real-time chat application with ZEGOCLOUD.

 Facebook Messenger is a versatile instant messaging platform that has revolutionized the way we connect with friends, family, and colleagues.
 With its user-friendly interface and seamless integration with other Facebook features, Messenger has become a go-to communication tool for billions of people worldwide.